Mazdack Rassi: Industry visibility

 Mazdack Rassi was instrumental in helping launch the careers of young fashion creators Alexander Wang, Joseph Altuzarra, Hood By Air, Cushnie et Ochs, via MADE Fashion Week, a program he started at Milk Studios with co-founders Jenné Lombardo and Keith Baptista.
 Tattoo artist Scott Campbell partnered with Rassi and MILK Studios to host the "Whole Glory" show.
 Rassi is a regular VIP at widely covered fashion events and music concerts.

 Personal life

 Rassi is married to Zanna Roberts Rassi, senior fashion editor at Marie Claire and correspondent on E!.
-They live in Chelsea with two daughters - Rumi and Juno.
+They live in Chelsea, Manhattan, with two daughters - Rumi and Juno.

 Charity and Honors

 Rassi serves on the Parsons Board of Governors, New York City Ballet Board of Directors and the Board of Burton Snowboards.
 He was the honoree of Make-A-Wish's 2016 Power of a Wish Gala.
 He also co-hosted the first annual Autism Tomorrow benefit.
-Rassi is also a long-standing advocate and advisor for the Global Poverty Project and the Global Citizen Festival.
-He has been devoted to the betterment of New York City for years and has demonstrated his commitment to improving commerce and the existing fashion ecosystem with his work for NYC 2020, the Meatpacking BID Steering Committee and the New York City Economic Development Corporation.